act-rules/act-rules.github.io/pages/glossary/distinguishable-borders.md

 - `border`, and the related shorthand properties `border-bottom`, `border-left`, `border-right,` `border-top`, and
 - `outline`.

-Two elements have distinguishing borders if one of the following is true:
+Two elements have distinguishable borders if one of the following is true:

 - The `-width` longhand sub-property of one element is larger than zero and of the other is not, and the element with the `-width` longhand sub-property larger than zero has a border that is not invisible; or
 - Both elements have their `-width` longhand sub-properties larger than zero and with different values, as long as at least one element has a border that is not invisible; or